Sarxzer/cc-blockly-editor/README.md

-# ComputerCraft : Tweaked Blockly Editor
+# ComputerCraft Blockly Editor

-This application is a visual code editor for ComputerCraft:Tweaked, a Minecraft mod that adds in-game Computers.
+This application is a visual code editor for ComputerCraft and ComputerCraft:Tweaked, a Minecraft mod that adds in-game Computers.
 Each computer comes with its own Operating System and a programming language called Lua.
-This Blockly application allows you to create Lua scripts for ComputerCraft:Tweaked using a visual block-based interface.
+This Blockly application allows you to create Lua scripts for ComputerCraft using a visual block-based interface.

 Blockly is a Google libraries that add visual programation for educational or beginner purposes.
-This project is a fork of the original Blockly project, with some modifications to fit the ComputerCraft:Tweaked environment.
+This project is a fork of the original Blockly project, with some modifications to fit the ComputerCraft environment.

 ## Features

-- Visual code editor for ComputerCraft:Tweaked
+- Visual code editor for ComputerCraft and ComputerCraft:Tweaked
 - Block-based interface
-- Export code to ComputerCraft:Tweaked
+- Export code to ComputerCraft

 ## Installation